tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * AWS Lambda enhances chatbots by combining the NLP capabilities of Amazon Lex to understand human speech, with the possibility of running code to fulfill user's requests, for example, booking a hotel room, making a wire transfer, or providing financial advice about an investment portfolio.

 * AWS Lambda interacts with other AWS services by processing events messages in `JSON`.
-Every AWS Services has its specific format.
+Each AWS Services has a specific format.

 * Amazon Lex "talks" to AWS Lambda to perform initialization and validation, fulfillment, or both.